v0.4.36 August 2026

 Any preset, one flag.

 Skip the wizard with --preset.
 Runtime, linter, test runner, and agent context tuned for what you're building.
+Adding to an existing monorepo instead? --scope workspace-app and --scope workspace-package scaffold into it.

 Web App